 The Prophet replied,

 Sixteen or seventeen years later this prophecy was literally fulfilled.
 During the reign of the second Caliph Omar, the Muslims conquered the Kingdom of Chosroes.
 When the spoils of the war were placed in front of Omar, he noticed the gold bangles which Chosroes used to wear on state occasions.
 Remembering the Prophet’s words to Suraqa, he decided to make a visible fulfilment of the prophecy.
 He called for Suraqa and bade him wear the bangles.
 To this Suraqa protested since the wearing of gold by men was not permitted by the Prophet.
 Hazrat Omar said that the occasion was an exception and that Suraqa would have to wear the bangles.
 To this Suraqa finally complied.
-The Holy Prophetpbuh was no longer in this world but the Muslims who were present saw the prophecy of the Messenger of Godpbuh fulfilled in front of their own eyes.
+The Holy Prophetsa was no longer in this world but the Muslims who were present saw the prophecy of the Messenger of Godsa fulfilled in front of their own eyes.

-Coming back to the migration, the Holy Prophetpbuh continued his journey towards Yathrib, where the people were eagerly awaiting his arrival.
+Coming back to the migration, the Holy Prophetsa continued his journey towards Yathrib, where the people were eagerly awaiting his arrival.
 When he reached near Yathrib, he decided to stop for a while in Quba, a nearby village.
 He stayed in Quba for a few days and also laid the foundation of the first mosque ever built by the Muslims.
 Then he went on to Yathrib, where the people of the city had turned out in large numbers to welcome him.